 (Swiss citizen, born 1965) graduated with a Ph.D. in economics from the University of St. Gallen in 1995 after studies in the Netherlands and Switzerland.
 He was head of controlling and company secretary of Industrieholding Cham, a diversified Swiss industrial group, until 1998.
 He subsequently served as chief financial officer of Universal Holding, a European subsidiary of a US industrial equipment supplier.
-He joined LGT Capital Partners' private equity team in 2000, serving as general manager of Castle Private Equity AG as well as coordinating private markets operations.
-Dr Markvoort is a director of various private equity investment entities as well as of LGT Capital Partners (Ireland) Limited.
-He was also a board member of LGT Group's Swiss pension foundation from 2016 to 2020.
+He joined LGT Capital Partners' private equity team in 2000, where he currently is a partner, coordinating private markets operations.
+Dr Markvoort is a director of various private equity investment entities as well as of LGT Capital Partners (Ireland) Limited, LGT Fund Managers (Ireland) Limited, LGT Fund Managers (Luxembourg) Sarl and LGT Fund Managers (FL) Limited.
+He was a board member of LGT Group's Swiss pension foundation from 2016 to 2020.